jessemonroy650/Plugin-JToast-UI/README.md

     jtoast.init({'id':'alert','timeout':5000});
     jtoast.message({
-       'message':'<p>This is another messge.<p>This works the with HTML inside it.<p>', 'class':'alert',
+       'message':'<p>This is another messge.<p>This works the with HTML inside it.<p>', 'class':'custom',
     });
     jtoast.fire();

 **explanation**

 1. Select the div with `id=alert` and set the `timeout` to 5000 (5 seconds)
-2. call `jtoast.message()`
+2. Call `jtoast.message()`
 3. Set the text to the notification
 4. Modify the class of the message box with the class `alert`
-5. close the call
+5. Close the call
-6. launch the notification and have it automatically fade after the `timeout` (5 seconds).
+6. Launch the notification and have it automatically fade after the `timeout` (5 seconds).

 ## <a name=attrib>Important Appearance Attributes in the CSS</a> ##

 In `jtoast.css`:

-- Change the background color with `background-color:`
+- `background-color:` changes the background color.
 - `position:absolute;` is positioned relative to the nearest positioned ancestor (instead of positioned relative to the viewport, like fixed).
 - `top:` and `left:` where the jtoast is placed relative to the "top,left" of the screen.
 - `height:` and `width:` the size of the jtoast.